Please introduce yourself.

 By the time I was ready to publish my fourth book in 2011, Amazon had started CreateSpace, which was later rebranded Kindle Direct Publishing (KDP).
 I now use either KDP or Lulu Press (and lately both) to produce print and e-book editions of my books.

-I don’t like the print-on-demand model, particularly for hardcover editions (my very favourite book format), because it takes too long between order and delivery, and because my books never appear in brick-and-mortar bookshops.
+I don’t like the print-on-demand model, particularly for hardcover editions (my personal favourite book format), because it takes too long between order and delivery, and because my books never appear in brick-and-mortar bookshops.
 However, the alternative is to not publish in print at all, and that’s just unacceptable to this bookworm.
 I love the feel of a book in my hands!
 I also love to sit and read with the light shining over my shoulder onto the page, rather than having the light shining into my eyes from the page (i.e., e-books).

-7. Where do you get your information or ideas for your books?
+Where do you get your information or ideas for your books?

 All over the place!